Powered by Salure

 How does attrition relate to churn and churn rate?

-The terms overlap but come from different disciplines so pick the name that fits your audience.
-Consistent language prevents confusion in cross functional reporting.
+The terms overlap, but they come from different disciplines.
+Consistent language prevents confusion in cross-functional reporting.

 Similarities and differences

-Both metrics measure departures over time yet they differ in typical application and nuance.
+Both metrics measure departures over time, but they differ in typical application and nuance.
+Churn rate often appears in customer analytics and usually refers to customers leaving a recurring relationship.

 When to use churn terminology

 Using churn can help align thinking across teams that manage both customer demand and worker capacity.
-For formal HR reporting and payroll reconciliation prefer attrition to reduce ambiguity.
+However, for regulatory reporting, payroll reconciliation, HR dashboards, and workforce analytics, attrition is usually the better term because it is more precise.

 What data sources and integrations do you need to measure attrition accurately?

-Accurate measurement depends on timely HRIS records payroll system data and recruiting inputs.
-Automated event feeds that synchronize hire and termination events reduce manual reconciliation and improve trust in dashboards.
+Accurate measurement depends on timely HRIS records, payroll system data, and recruiting inputs.
+Automated event feeds that synchronise hire and termination events reduce manual reconciliation and improve trust in dashboards.

 Core data sources for attrition reporting

-A combination of HR and payroll sources supports both measurement and operational follow up.
+A combination of HR and payroll sources supports both measurement and operational follow-up.
+HRIS records provide hire dates, termination dates, exit reasons, manager assignments, employment type, and organisational structure.

 Integrations and dashboards that make measurement practical